 Where the Education Committee considers an issue raised by an external examiner, Academic Affairs will inform the external examiner of the outcome.
 It should be noted that, after due consideration, the Education Committee may decide that no action will be taken on an issue.
 Academic Affairs will communicate any such ‘no action’ decision to the external examiner.

-In line with the UK Quality Code for Higher Education - Chapter B7: External Examining, Schools must make the name, position and institutions of their external examiners available in module and programme information, and make external examiners’ annual reports available in full to students.
+Schools must make the name, position and institutions of their external examiners available in module and programme information, and make external examiners’ annual reports available in full to students.
 Where School Student SharePoint sites exist, they should be utilised as the means whereby Schools make external examiners’ reports available in full to students.
 The reports should be presented alongside the associated responses from the School and, where applicable, the University.
 Where School Student SharePoint sites do not exist, the School may distribute external examiner reports at SSCCs, or make copies available in the School Office.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.